Sara Goldrick-Rab: Awards

 She received the American Educational Research Association (AERA) Early Career Award in 2014.
 In 2016, Goldrick-Rab was listed in the "Politico 50" list published by Politico Magazine; Goldrick-Rab was listed 13th alongside Progressive Change Campaign Committee co-founder Adam Green and Demos senior policy analyst Mark Huelsman for their work in making proposals to make higher education free for many college and university students in the United States part of the American political mainstream.
 In November 2017, it was announced that Goldrick-Rab won the 2018 University of Louisville Grawemeyer Award for Education, and Goldrick-Rab donated the $100,000 cash prize for winning the Grawemeyer Award for Education to a fund designed to help college students with financial emergencies.
 In April 2018, the Carnegie Corporation of New York awarded her a Carnegie Fellowship.

 Personal life

 Goldrick-Rab married Liam Goldrick, who also works in education policy, in 2005, although the couple later divorced.
 They have two children, a son and a daughter.
-In 2017, Goldrick-Rab and Howard Strug became engaged, and the couple married later that year.
+Goldrick-Rab married Howard Strug in 2017.